favware/node-packages/packages/ytdl-prismplayer/README.md

 ---

-For compatible videos, this module uses [prism-media](https://github.com/amishshah/prism-media) to extract Opus audio from a stream without having to pipe it through FFmpeg first.
+For compatible videos, this module uses [prism-media](https://github.com/amishshah/prism-media) to extract Opus or Vorbis audio from a stream without having to pipe it through FFmpeg first.
 This greatly reduces the processing power required, making playback smoother and allowing you to play over more connections simultaneously.